-The global coffee and tea industry includes ready-to-serve products, instant and brewed ingredients and any number of dedicated shops that serve the beverages exclusively or as part of their beverage service.
-According to Business Wire’s “Coffee and Tea Global Market Report 2020-30: COVID-19 Impact and Recovery” report, the total coffee and tea market is predicted to grow from $142.1 billion in 2019 to $148.5 billion in 2020, an annual growth rate of 4.6 percent.
+The global coffee and tea industry include ready-to-serve products, instant, and brewed ingredients, and any number of dedicated shops that serve the beverages exclusively or as part of their beverage service.
+According to Business Wire’s “Coffee and Tea Global Market Report, 2020-30: COVID-19 Impact and Recovery” report, the total coffee and tea market is predicted to grow from $142.1 billion in 2019 to $148.5 billion in 2020, an annual growth rate of 4.6 percent.

 The following statistics provide dramatic insights into the benefits of conducting business in the coffee and/or tea industry:

 - Coffee Shop Popularity – According to myfriendcoffee.com, about 60 percent of U.S. coffee drinkers visit a chain coffee shop at least once a month.